 Filling in an already-excavated basement is wasteful but is still preferable to having the position of the stairs multiply that waste over the levels above.
 Those straight stairs had to go!
-Creating some sort of lobby sculptural element à la Villa Stein was never the intention.
-But more interesting is what happened to the drainage.
+Creating some sort of lobby sculptural element à la Villa Stein was never the intention, but more interesting is what happened to the drainage.
 In the early 1929 plans above, there’s a curved wall concealing the washbasin for the “front-of-house” domestiques to wash their hands before touching anything belonging to the guests.
 1920s Parisian outer suburbs being 1920s Parisian outer suburbs, that washbasin is on the main line to a septic tank that’s already been dug.

-It would have been too time consuming to shift the drainage pipe.
+It would have been too expensive and time consuming to shift the drainage pipe.
 The redesign has two toilets placed immediately above where that washbasin was to have been.
 One constant in architecture is that the shit has to go somewhere.
 You can learn a lot about the art of architecture by studying drainage design.

 Here’s some views of that waste pipe.